ironcore-dev/ironcore/docs/api-reference/compute.md

 (<em>Appears on:</em><a href="#compute.ironcore.dev/v1alpha1.MachineStatus">MachineStatus</a>)
 </p>
 <div>
-<p>NetworkInterfaceStatus reports the status of an NetworkInterfaceSource.</p>
+<p>NetworkInterfaceStatus reports the status of a NetworkInterfaceSource.</p>
 </div>
 <table>
 <thead>